SOlaCoder005/coca-women-wellness/README.md

 -	[Adobe Creative Cloud](https://www.adobe.com/uk/creativecloud.html): Specifically, I used the applications - Illustrator (AI), Photoshop (PS) and InDesign (InD) to create the website log.
 In more detail AI was used to create the design (from my hand drawing), PS used to help design my logo for the website and also select specific colour values that form the colour scheme of the website.
 Lastly, InD was used to apply and align the ‘Coca Women Wellness’ name to the logo once it was created in AI.
 -	[Cite This for Me](https://www.citethisforme.com/): This was primarily used to cite the websites and resources I referred to help build the site.
 -	[Google Drive](https://drive.google.com/): This was mainly used to backup my repo once saved to my local drive.
+- [Google Fonts](https://fonts.google.com/): This platform was used to select and import the deired font into my source code.
 -	[Pinterest]( https://www.pinterest.co.uk/feli_fierce/cww_website_colourtheme/): An application where I collated visuals for my mood board for the website’s colour schemes (include live link to board).
 -	[Youtube]( https://www.youtube.com/): Referred to for useful coding and UXD tips and tutorials
 -	[Bootstrap.com]( https://getbootstrap.com/): Provided useful components that assisted my site’s functionality (e.g. responsive navigation menu)